Generic Name: perindopril arginine, amlodipine besylate

-Renal function should be monitored periodically in patients receiving Prestalia.
-Changes in renal function, including acute renal failure, can be caused by drugs that affect the renin-angiotensin system.
-Patients whose renal function may depend in part on the activity of the renin-angiotensin system (e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or who are on non-steroidal anti-inflammatory agents (NSAIDS) or angiotensin receptor blockers may be at particular risk of developing acute renal failure on Prestalia.
+Monitor renal function periodically in patients receiving Prestalia.
+Drugs that affect the renin-angiotensin system can cause reductions in renal function, including acute renal failure.
+Patients whose renal function may depend in part on the activity of the renin-angiotensin system—(e.g., patients with renal artery stenosis, severe heart failure, post-myocardial infarction or volume depletion) or who are on non-steroidal anti-inflammatory agents (NSAIDS) or angiotensin receptor blockers—may be at particular risk of developing acute renal failure on Prestalia.
 Consider withholding or discontinuing therapy in patients who develop a clinically significant decrease in renal function on Prestalia.

 Rarely, ACE inhibitors have been associated with a syndrome that starts with cholestatic jaundice and progresses to fulminant hepatic necrosis and sometimes death.
 The mechanism of this syndrome is not understood.
 Patients receiving ACE inhibitors who develop jaundice or marked elevations of hepatic enzymes should discontinue the ACE inhibitor and receive appropriate medical follow-up.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 In an active-controlled 6-week trial, the safety of the maximum dose of Prestalia (14/10 mg) was evaluated in 279 patients with hypertension and compared with perindopril erbumine 16 mg and amlodipine 10 mg.
 Adverse reactions were generally mild and transient in nature.